Do American Jews agree on anything anymore?

 Here are four takeaways on how the midterm campaign affected American Jews.

 Is the old anti-Semitism new again?

 Republicans increasingly highlighted Soros as an enemy as Election Day neared.
-President Trump has suggested, without evidence, that the Jewish billionaire is behind the migrant caravan making its way to the U.S. border.
-The Republican Party has also put out a number of ads attacking Soros, including one in which he is shown alongside a pile of money.
+President Trump suggested, without evidence, that the Jewish billionaire is behind the migrant caravan making its way to the U.S. border.
+The Republican party also put out a number of ads attacking Soros, including one in which he is shown alongside a pile of money.
 An extremist from Florida is accused of sending a pipe bomb to his house last month.

 Democrats and Israel is a never-ending saga.

 Not that opposition to Israel is gone.
 For Democrats and the Jews, the true drama came earlier this year when a crop of upstart progressives won the party’s nomination for Congress, in some cases unseating Democratic stalwarts.
 Those candidates’ statements and records, plus poll numbers, mean that the party may not be as reflexively pro-Israel as it once was.

 Four of those candidates won House seats on Tuesday.
 Alexandria Ocasio-Cortez, who scored a major upset in her New York City district, is a 28-year-old progressive in the mold of Vermont Sen. Bernie Sanders, an Independent who caucuses with Democrats.
 Israel was by no means at the center of her campaign, which focused on representing her working-class district.
 But she once called Israel’s clashes with protesters in Gaza a “massacre” and criticized Israel for its West Bank occupation.